 - the Board has the ability to disagree with GAC advice, after trying to find a mutually acceptable solution

-Areas of disagreement are the following :
+Other considerations discussed:

 - Should the bylaws explicitly indicate that GAC may determine its own definition of consensus?

 - Should the ICANN board require a 2/3 majority to reject GAC advice, regardless of the level of consensus reached in the GAC?